-South Africa is a net exporter of agricultural, fish and forestry products.
-The Netherlands (eleven percent of exports), the United Kingdom (nine percent of exports) and Zimbabwe (eight percent of exports) are the three major destinations of South Africa's agriculture, fish, and forestry products.
-South Africa's exports of agricultural, fish and forestry products to the United States were valued at US\$289 million in 2013, a two percent increase from the previous year, and account for three percent of total agricultural exports by South Africa.
-Wine (US\$69 million), nuts (US\$42 million), and fresh fruit (US\$59 million) were the major items exported to the United States.
+South Africa is a net exporter of agricultural, fish and forestry products and exports reached US\$10 billion in 2014.
+The Netherlands (eight percent of exports), Namibia (seven percent of exports) and the United Kingdom (seven percent of exports) are the three major destinations of South Africa's agriculture, fish, and forestry products.
+South Africa's exports of agricultural, fish and forestry products to the United States were valued at US\$302 million in 2014, a four percent increase from the previous year, and accounts for three percent of total agricultural exports by South Africa.
+Fresh fruit (US\$54 million), Wine (US\$51 million) and nuts (US\$48 million), were the major items exported to the United States.

-South Africa's major partners for importing agriculture, fish, and forestry products are Argentina (which accounts for ten percent of imports), China (eight percent of imports), Brazil (eight percent of imports) and Indonesia (six percent of imports).
-Imports from the United States increased by ten percent to US\$332 million in 2013 and represents five percent of South African imports of agriculture, fish, and forestry products.
-Dairy products (US\$28 million), wheat (US\$25 million) and planting seed (US\$24 million) were the major products imported from the United States by South Africa in 2012.
+South Africa's major partners for importing agriculture, fish, and forestry products are Swaziland (which accounts for nine percent of imports), Indonesia (six percent of imports), China (five percent of imports) and Argentina (five percent of imports).
+Imports from the United States decreased by ten percent to US\$298 million in 2014 and represents four percent of South African imports of agriculture, fish, and forestry products.
+Nuts (US\$23 million), planting seed (US\$22 million) and wheat (US\$18 million) were the major products imported from the United States by South Africa in 2014.

 South Africa possesses a highly advanced commercial agricultural industry based inter alia on first-generation biotechnologies and effective plant breeding capabilities.
 South Africa has been involved with biotechnology research and development for over 30 years and will continue to be the biotechnology leader on the Africa continent.
-The production area of GE crops in South Africa was unchanged in 2013, at the record level of 2.9 million hectares, making South Africa the eighth largest producer of GE crops in the world and by far the largest in Africa.
+The production area of GE crops in South Africa was unchanged in 2014, at approximately 2.9 million hectares, making South Africa the ninth largest producer of GE crops in the world and by far the largest in Africa.
 Most South African farmers have adopted plant biotechnology and the benefits thereof.
-GE corn plantings represent 83 percent of total biotechnology plantings in South Africa, followed by GE soybeans (approximately 17 percent) and GE cotton (less than one percent).
-Almost 87 percent of corn plantings, 92 percent of soybean plantings and all cotton plantings in South Africa are grown from GE seeds.
+GE corn plantings in 2014 represented approximately 79 percent of total biotechnology plantings in South Africa, down from 83 percent in 2013, due to a 37 percent increase in soybean plantings.
+GE soybeans in 2014 represented approximately 21 percent of total biotechnology plantings with GE cotton representing less than one percent of total biotechnology plantings.
+An estimated 87 percent of corn plantings, 90 percent of soybean plantings and all cotton plantings in South Africa are grown from GE seeds.
+The Water Efficient Maize for Africa (WEMA) project is expected to deliver its first biotech stacked drought tolerant maize with insect control in South Africa as early as 2017.

 All of the GE events that are currently commercially produced in South Africa were developed in the United States.
-However, due to the fact that that the United States has approved corn events that are not yet approved in South Africa, United States commercial corn cannot be exported to South Africa.
+However, due to the fact that the United States has approved corn events that are not yet approved in South Africa, United States commercial corn cannot be exported to South Africa.